Table of Contents

 4. Unzip and open the package that you downloaded.
 You should see:

-4. appsettings.json for individual customization of installation.
+1. appsettings.json for individual customisation of installation.
 (This is where you can change the name of the installed application if desired.)

-5. Run the MSI as administrator and follow the onscreen installation wizard
+5. Run the MSI as an administrator, and follow the onscreen installation wizard

 Custom Installations